 And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions (Joel 2:28).

-This promise is an extremely important as it is part of the salvation message of the New Covenant.
+This promise is extremely important as it is part of the salvation message of the New Covenant.

 So when did God pour out His Spirit.
 We know it didn't happen while Jesus was alive.
 The Apostle John told us this when Jesus cried out at the Feast of Tabernacles in Jerusalem:

 .....
 If any man thirst, let him come unto me, and drink.
 He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.
 (But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified (John 7:37,38,39).

 The Lord told us Himself that He must depart before the Comforter, the Holy Ghost (John 14:26), would be given:

 Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you (John 16:7).

 and He told us the same thing just before He ascended to heaven:

 And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence (Acts 1:4-5).